jpelikan71/jpelikan71.github.io/_pages/cv.md

 Current work requires elaborating new algorithms and technologies, so I need to nave a strong theoretical background in the area of complex data processing.

-So, last years I'm working with strong cooperation with Artificial Intelligence Research Centre of Program Systems Institute of Russian Academy of Siences (Pereslavl).
+So, last years I'm working with strong cooperation with Artificial Intelligence Research Center of Program Systems Institute of Russian Academy of Siences (Pereslavl).

 Skills: theory
 ======